zeeemughal/docker-volume-backup/README.md

-# Docker Restic Backup Automation with MySQL
+# Docker Restic Backup Automation

-This Docker container automates MySQL database backups using Restic, with support for scheduled backups and Docker container management during the backup process.
+This Docker container automates backups using Restic, with support for scheduled backups and Docker container management during the backup process.

 ## Features